 Secondly, based on your target personas, you can create customised marketing campaigns that will resonate with each segment you are aiming to attract.
 You can do this through email marketing, social media campaigns, and digital ads.
 Put together email templates to send to different guest segments.

 For example, you could have one email template for business guests and a separate one for leisure guests featuring different room upgrades and add-on services (and, of course, at different prices).

 You can also use targeted ads on social media for major groups of your customer base.

 Guests appreciate you taking the time to personalise offers for them.
-Segmentation facilitates personalisation, as the most relevant offers reach the right guests at the best moment of their customer journey.
+Segmentation facilitates personalisation and improves the guest experience, as the most relevant offers reach the right guests at the best moment of their customer journey.